SiebeVR/Stageopdracht/README.md

 Automated OSINT tool by Siebe Van Rompay

-This framework allows to search for company names and person names
+This framework allows to search for company names and domains and person names and emails

 ## Tools